mila-ai4h/ai4h_databank/README.md

 ### Uploading documents

 Uploading documents is done through the script `script/upload_data.py`.
-The script expects the name of the MongoDB database to use, the name of the Pinecone namespace to use, and one or more files.
-It is highly recommended to use the same name for the MongoDB database and the Pinecone namespace, for easier versioning.
-The current convention is `data-YYYY-MM-DD`.
+Note that some of the configuration should be handled in the `cfg.py` file, in order to ensure that both the document-manager and retriever are aligned afterwards in the buster app.

+We currently support 2 different vector stores in SAI:
+* `service`: This is a combination of pinecone and mongodb.
+Pinecone is used exclusively as a vector store, and aligned with a document uid in mongodb where the text and metadata are stored.
+This solution is custom build and cloud-based and might incur associated costs.
+* `deeplake`: We support the [deeplake vector store](https://docs.activeloop.ai/quickstart).
+They have an open-source version which runs locally and we recommend using for vector databases with <100k vectors.

+You can specify which vector store to use by setting the `RETRIEVER_TYPE` variable in `src/cfg.py` (You can also set it as an env. variable).
+By default, `service` is used.

-The files should be CSV files with tab delimiters.
+The chunk files should be .CSV or .txt files with tab delimiters.
 Each row should be a chunk, of no more than 1000 tokens.
 If some chunks are bigger than 1000 tokens, they will be cut in smaller chunks at the token level.
+You can specify where to look for files by using both the `--filepaths` argument (list of files) and/or the `--directory` argument (When a directory is specified, it will recursively look for .csv and .txt) files.
+If both are specified, the union of identified files are selected.
+An example of a valid file is provided in `data/example_chunks.csv`.

 The number of words that fit in 1000 tokens depends on the alphabet and the language.
 For english, 1000 tokens is around 1500 words.
 For other languages using the latin alphabet, 1000 tokens is often a bit less than 1500 words.
 Non-latin alphabets have very different limits.

 The token limit can be changed with the `--token_limit_per_chunk` argument.

-The minimum expected columns of the files are: content, url, title, source, country, year.
+The minimum expected columns of the files are: `[content, url, title, source, country, year]`.
 They are required because they are used in various ways throughout SAI.
-Additional columns will be stored as metadata in MongoDB, but ignored otherwise.
+Additional columns will be stored as metadata, but ignored otherwise.
 An example of a valid file is provided in `data/example_chunks.csv`.

 The process of uploading documents is as follows:
-- Check that all chunks are less than 500 tokens, and cut them if necessary.
+- Check that all chunks are less than MAX_TOKEN tokens, and cuts them if necessary.
 - Check that all required columns are present.
 - Compute the embeddings.
 - Upload all the chunks to MongoDB, and retrieve their unique identifiers.